ibexa/documentation-developer/docs/api/graphql_queries.md

 ### Get a Content item

-To get a specific Content item by its ID, use its relevant singular field, for example `article`, `folder`, `image`, etc.:
+To get a specific Content item by its content or Location ID, use its relevant singular field, for example `article`, `folder`, `image`, etc.:

 ```
 {
   content {
-    article (id: 55) {
+    article (contentId: 62) {
       title
       author {
         name